DCAN-Labs/nda-abcd-s3-downloader/README.md

                         Path to root folder which NDA data will be downloaded into.
-A folder will be created at the given path if one does not already exist.
+A folder will be created at the given path if one does not already exist. optional arguments:
+  -h,                   --help
+                        Show this help message and exit.
   -s SUBJECT_LIST_FILE, --subject-list SUBJECT_LIST_FILE
                         Path to a .txt file containing a list of subjects for which derivatives and inputs will be downloaded.
 By